piousbox/swagger-ui/README.md

 # Swagger UI

+This is the presentable stuff done in April 2015.

 Swagger UI is part of Swagger project.
 The Swagger project allows you to produce, visualize and consume your OWN RESTful services.
 No proxy or 3rd party services required.
 Do it your own way.

 Swagger UI is a dependency-free collection of HTML, Javascript, and CSS assets that dynamically